viswanathreddy/django-session-controller/README.md

         ...
     ]
 ```
-2. Apply the carrot migrations to your project's database:
+2. Apply the **django-session-controller** migrations to your project's database:

 ``` {.sourceCode .py}